phonegap-build/docs-en/2.7.0/developer/contributing_plugins.md

 ## Submitting Your Plugin

-Once your plugin is in a state that you're happy with, [submit the plugin][padd] to PhoneGap Build.
+Once your plugin is in a state that you're happy with,
+  <a href="http://build.phonegap.com/plugins#add" target="_blank">submit the plugin</a>
+to PhoneGap Build.

 Our criteria for including the plugin on PhoneGap Build, broadly speaking, are: